 Who were your mentors and how did they influence you?

 When I began my neuroradiology training, France’s main neuro centre was based at La Salpetriere Hospital, where I pursued residency and fellowship training in diagnostic neuroradiology with Professors Jacques Chiras and Didier Dormont.
 During my residency, I was lucky enough to hear Professor Jacques Moret deliver a very didactic yet provocative lecture about aneurysm treatment during a European congress.
 Several weeks later I met Professor Moret in his Foundation Rothschild Hospital department and he agreed to train me in interventional neuroradiology.
-In no uncertain terms, Professor Moret is a gifted teacher not only with expertise in interventional neuroradiology techniques, but is equally committed to integrating a strong focus on anatomy, physiology, strategy of treatment and innovative approaches.
+In no uncertain terms, Professor Moret is a gifted teacher not only with expertise in interventional neuroradiology techniques, but is equally committed to integrating a strong focus on anatomy, physiology, a strategy of treatment and innovative approaches.

 Additionally, I had the chance to be trained more or less at the same time as Professors Christophe Cognard and Laurent Spelle.
 For the past 25–30 years, we have benefitted from sharing our experiences and have held countless discussions on various topics (some heated, some not!), which has led to a very strong friendship.